workingDog/AirPodsMotion/README.md

 An AirPods Pro motion detection in SwiftUI code.

-Using RealityKit in SwiftUI controlling Apple *toy_drummer* model with the AirPods.
+Using *RealityKit* in *SwiftUI* controlling Apple *toy_drummer* model with the AirPods.

-To make this work, add
+In this basic App note the addition of
 *Privacy - Motion Usage Description* to the **Info.plist**.

+You can move your AirPods while wearing them in your ears.
-To move the AirPods while in your hands, not in your ears, on macOS do:
+To move them while holding them in your hands on macOS, do:

     System Settings → Bluetooth → AirPods (Options) → Automatic Ear Detection → Off